 OP_CHECKSEQUENCEVERIFY = 0xb2: also used to mark the entry as No. Valid if the blocking time is different or greater than the value of the top element of the stack.

-Each of these OP_CODE performs a well-defined function, and the joint arrangement of these OP_CODE is what enables Bitcoin to function as it does.
+Each of these OP_CODEs performs a well-defined function, and the joint arrangement of these OP_CODEs is what allows Bitcoin to function as it does.
 However, OP_CODEs are not unique to Bitcoin.
-Ethereum for example also has its own OP_CODE register which allows you to enter instructions to your Ethereum Virtual Machine, and from there carry out all the operations of this blockchain.
+Ethereum for example, it also has its own OP_CODE register that allows you to input instructions to your Ethereum Virtual Machine, and from there carry out all the operations of this blockchain.
 That ranges from the simplest transactions to complex smart contract operations on that platform.
-The same goes for the rest of cryptocurrencies which also have their OP_CODES or similar tools for their operation.
+The same goes for the rest of cryptocurrencies, which also have their OP_CODES or similar tools for their operation.

-Hence the importance of them, not only knowing them but developing them to expand the functionalities of cryptocurrencies and the ecosystems they contain.
+Hence the importance of them, not only knowing them but developing them to expand the functionalities of the cryptocurrencies, and the ecosystems they contain.